PatrikBacko/SpeechCoach/README.md

 3. **User Recording**: Users record themselves reading the sentence directly in the app using a browser-based audio recorder (st_audiorec for Streamlit).

 4. **Pronunciation Analysis**: The user's recording is analyzed using the WhisperRecognitionModel (OpenAI Whisper-small.en) to transcribe and score pronunciation.
-MistakeFinderBasic is used to identify specific pronunciation mistakes.
+Then the MistakeFinder models identify specific words or sounds that were mispronounced.
+   - MistakeFinderCompareWords: Compares the transcribed words with the target sentence to find mismatches.
+   - MistakeFinderTokenConfidence: Uses token-level confidence scores from the ASR model to identify low-confidence words that may indicate pronunciation issues.

 5. **Mistake Feedback & Suggestions**: Detected mistakes are sent to the LLM, which generates personalized suggestions on how to improve pronunciation for the problematic words or sounds.